2018–19 UEFA Champions League: Round and draw dates

 The schedule of the competition was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland, unless stated otherwise).

 From this season, there were staggered kick-off times in the group stage at 18:55 CET and 21:00 CET.
 Kick-off times starting from the knock-out phase were 21:00 CET.

 Qualifying rounds

 In the qualifying and play-off rounds, teams were divided into seeded and unseeded teams based on their 2018 UEFA club coefficients, and then drawn into two-legged home-and-away ties.

 Preliminary round

 In the preliminary round, teams were divided into seeded and unseeded teams based on their 2018 UEFA club coefficients, and then drawn into one-legged semi-final and final ties.
 The draw for the preliminary round was held on 12 June 2018.
 The semi-final round was played on 26 June, and the final round was played on 29 June 2018, both at the Victoria Stadium in Gibraltar.
 The losers of both semi-final and final rounds entered the 2018–19 UEFA Europa League second qualifying round.

-Drita's win on 26 June 2018 was the first time that a team representing Kosovo had won a game in any UEFA competition.
+Drita's win in the semi-final round was the first time that a team representing Kosovo had won a game in any UEFA competition.